GoogleChrome/developer.chrome.com/site/en/blog/fedcm-chrome-116-updates/index.md

 ## User Info API {: #user-info}

-Sign-in buttons decorated with the IdP's logo navigating users to sign in with identity federation has become a prevalent concept.
-However, decorating the button using the user's profile icon and their information is even more intuitive to sign in, especially when a user has signed up on this website with the IdP before.
+Sign-in buttons decorated with the IdP's logo allowing users to sign in with identity federation has become a prevalent concept.
+However, decorating the button using the user's profile icon and their information is even more intuitive, especially when a user has signed up on this website with the IdP before.

 {% Columns %}